We drive economic growth and job creation for all Australians.

 The Anti-Dumping Review Panel reviews, upon application, certain decisions made by the Minister or by the Commissioner of the Anti-Dumping Commission.

-The Australian SKA Office coordinates the government’s national and international involvement in the Square Kilometre Array (SKA) project.
+The Australian SKA Office (ASKAO) coordinates the Australian Government’s national and international involvement in the SKA project.

 We host the Office of Industry Innovation and Science Australia which supports the independent board for Innovation and Science Australia.